jnwatson/py-lmdb/docs/index.rst

 +++++++++++++++++++++++++++

-    MDB groups records in pages matching the operating system memory manager's page size, which is usually 4096 bytes.
-In order to maintain its internal structure, each page must contain a minimum of 2 records, in addition to 8 bytes per record and a 16 byte header.
-Due to this, the engine is most space-efficient when the combined size of any (8+key+value) combination does not exceed 2040 bytes.
+    MDB groups records in pages matching the operating system memory manager's page size which is usually 4096 bytes.
+In order to maintain its internal structure each page must contain a minimum of 2 records, in addition to 8 bytes per record and a 16 byte header.
+Due to this the engine is most space-efficient when the combined size of any (8+key+value) combination does not exceed 2040 bytes.